 Money Is Now An Image

-For the purposes of illustration, let us assume there exists two users on a blockchain – User A and User B. User A controls 3.0 million bitcoin on the entire network.
+For the purposes of illustrating why bitcoin has redefined money, let us assume there exists two users on a blockchain – User A and User B. User A controls 3.0 million bitcoin on the entire network.
 User B controls 3.6 million.
 There also exists 14.4 million unmined bitcoin.

 User A has used their private key to authorize a transaction to User B worth 1.8 million bitcoin.
 User A sends this amount to User B’s public key.
 At this point, the transaction has been authorized by User A and is in the process of being confirmed by miners of the network.

-After the transaction has been confirmed, the bitcoin network now reflects the change in hands (change in wallets) of the 1.8 million bitcoin User A sent User B.
+After the transaction has been confirmed, the bitcoin network now reflects the change in hands of the 1.8 million bitcoin User A sent User B.

-No currency has moved from point A to point B, but an authorization on behalf of User A to alter the network in a way which increases User B’s control of the blockchain by 1.8 million bitcoin at the expense of User A. In bitcoin, this ledgered payment system is the money supply and is radically different from any type of money we have previously seen.
+Note that no currency has moved from point A to point B, but an authorization on behalf of User A to alter the network in a way which increases User B’s control of the blockchain by a measurement of 1.8 million bitcoin at the expense of User A. In bitcoin, this ledger payment system is the money supply and is radically different from any type of money we have previously seen.

 Money is now an image, rather than something which can be separated from the system itself.
 This image of money is being constructed, altered, and verified by the thousands of machines acting as miners across the globe, and it’s a composition on public display for all to see.
 The miners are the painters of this network composition.
 The users, the brush and strokes.